Computational complexity of isometric tensor network states: Related prior work

 Another result that establishes conditions under which there is an efficient classical algorithm to compute local expectation values in injective PEPS is obtained in Ref.~\cite{Schwarz2017}.
 There, it was shown that local observables in a normalized injective PEPS on $d-$dimensions can be computed to a precision $\eps$ by just restricting the PEPS to a $\log(\eps^{-1})$ length cube around the local observable.
 In $2D$, this would also yield a $\poly(\eps^{-1})$ algorithm for computing the local observable.
 The key distinction between this and our result is that the result in Ref.~\cite{Schwarz2017} does not rely on isometry, but instead they require that the frustration-free parent Hamiltonian of the PEPS is gapped and remains uniformly gapped when removing terms, which is an unrelated and potentially stronger condition.

 IsoTNS can also be viewed as being prepared from a chain of ancillas interacting sequentially with arrays of qubits~\cite{Wei2022}, similar to how MPS can be prepared from a single emitter~\cite{Schoen2005}.
 This links efforts to find efficient classical numerical approaches based on tensor networks to efforts to utilize qubit-efficient ``holographic'' ways of simulating quantum systems~\cite{Osborne2010,Kim2017,Kim2018,Borregaard2021,Niu2022,Anand2023}.
 Our work directly applies to states generated in such schemes and may thus also be useful to understand the power and limitation of such approaches.
+Indeed, our work shows that the ability of isoTNS to represent long-range correlations depends on injectivity parameter, with direct consequences for their expressivity.
+In this context, previous research has shown that isoTNS may represent topologically ordered states~\cite{Soejima2020} and even exhibit long-range correlations~\cite{Liu2024}, it has also been shown that random isoTNS are short-range correlated~\cite{Haag2023}.